Ingredient Definitions

 Potassium Hydroxide (V): obtained commercially from the electrolysis of potassium chloride solution

-Potassium Lactate (B): the potassium salt of lactic acid
+Potassium Lactate (B): the potassium salt of Lactic Acid

 Potassium Sorbate (V): sorbic acid potassium salt.
 Manufactured by neutralisation of sorbic acid with potassium hydroxide.